 Certain scans have been observed, but it is not clear who is behind them, according to security firm GreyNoise, who noticed the weekend activity.

-The good news is that can immediately apply repairs to mitigate this risk.
-The updates are currently in circulation and are available for Windows XP (!), 7, Server 2003 and Server 2008, all versions of Windows that are vulnerable to BlueKeep attacks.
+The good news is that companies can instantly fix repairs to mitigate this risk.
+Updates are currently in circulation and are available for Windows XP (!), 7, Server 2003 and Server 2008, all versions of Windows that are vulnerable to BlueKeep attacks.

 In the research published today, Robert Graham, head of Errata Security security research firm and Internet Masscan Scanner Programmer, has revealed accurate statistics on the number of Windows systems that are still vulnerable to BlueKeep attacks.